 The Budget Division provides estimates of available City revenues and works closely with operating departments in reviewing budgetary requirements for supporting City services.
 Over the course of a year, this office may conduct a variety of fiscal analyses related to special projects such as bond issues, revenue and expenditure trend analyses and potential impact statements on proposed legislation.

-The Budget Division has a staff of five, including the Budget Director, two Senior Budget Analysts, a Budget Analyst and an Executive Secretary II.
+The Budget Division has a staff of five, including the Budget Director, a Budget Manager, a Senior Budget Analyst, a Budget Analyst and an Executive Secretary II.

 Paul W. Payne, Budget Director

 Joan McCray, Budget Analyst